Lekensteyn/pdf.js-wiki/Minimal-example-that-showcases-PDF-rendering-with-text-selection-enabled.md

     font-family: arial, verdana, sans-serif;
 }

-.pdf-content {
+/* Allow absolute positioning of the canvas and textLayer in the page.
+They will be the same size and will be placed on top of each other. */ .pdfPage {
+    position: relative;
+    overflow: visible;
     border: 1px solid #000000;
+}

+.pdfPage > canvas {
+    position: absolute;
+    top: 0;
+    left: 0;
 }

 /* CSS classes used by TextLayerBuilder to style the text layer divs */

 /* This stuff is important!
 Otherwise when you select the text, the text in the divs will show up! */
 ::selection { background:rgba(0,0,255,0.3); }
 ::-moz-selection { background:rgba(0,0,255,0.3); }